lundnm/Course_Network/README.md

 # Course_Network
-This is a repository for my SI 507 Final Project
+This is a repository for Lunden Mandigo's SI 507 Final Project

 This program helps UMSI master’s students on the Big Data Analytics and UX tracks plan out and visualize their course schedules.